The NIMSC represents all medical students in Northern Ireland. It considers and acts on matters affecting those studying medicine.

 Racial harassment charter

-NIMSC is delighted that QUB medical school has signed up to the BMA Racial Harassment Charter.
+NIMSC is delighted that both QUB and UU medical schools have signed up to the BMA Racial Harassment Charter.
 The Charter focusses on four mains areas: Supporting individuals to speak out; ensuring robust processes for reporting and handling complaints; mainstreaming equality, diversity and inclusion across the learning environment, and; addressing racial harassment on work placements.
-The committee has also recently co-opted a representative from the QUB Afro-Caribbean Medical Association in order to further develop work in this area.
+A review was carried out last year to establish medical schools’ progress to implement the charter.
+Read the summary report.

-A guidance document and information campaign aimed at highlighting the huge number of opportunities available to students both inside and outside of medical school medical school that can help enhance their CV and reach their career potential.
-Everything from extra-curricular roles and responsibilities to involvement in societies, quality improvement, research, teaching and demonstrating leadership etc. The outcome will be to provide students with a broad list of opportunities which they may not be aware of and can help provide them with a head start when applying to FY1.
+A guidance resource aimed at highlighting the huge number of opportunities available to students both inside and outside of medical school that can help enhance their CV ahead of applying for FY1.
+The resource covers everything from extra-curricular roles and responsibilities to involvement in societies, quality improvement, research, teaching and demonstrating leadership etc.

 Widening participation